 When I listed a horror book for free on multiple platforms I managed to get $0.02 cents per click, and the worst I've seen was $0.4 cents per click with one of the literary titles.
 In general, though, the results have been considerably better.

-I am hesitant to do this, because I only want to list the top of the top sites at a top rating, but I feel that this one has earned it.
+My Overall Rating of Book Rebel: I am hesitant to do this, because I only want to list the top of the top sites at a top rating, but I feel that this one has earned a four-star rating.
 If you're looking for a book promotion site that has consistently given good results, been transparent about their numbers, and seems to be working very hard to deliver, then this is the place to check out.

 Click here to make your account with them and submit a deal.